PaulTondeur/grunt-cache-busting/README.md

 ### file
 *file* is the file which will be renamed to filename-HASH-OF-FILE-CONTENTS.ext.
 The hash is generated based on the file contents of this parameter.

+## Credits
+This plugin is build on top of [grunt-text-replace](https://github.com/yoniholmes/grunt-text-replace/) and was inspired by [grunt-cache-bust](https://github.com/hollandben/grunt-cache-bust)